 The department is tasked mainly with collecting and analyzing information from organizations subject to financial monitoring and transferring it to authorized law enforcement bodies.
 To support the work of the FIU, incoming financial information is constantly monitored and analyzed.

-Four divisions have been created in the Financial Monitoring Department.
-Mr. Fayzullo Fayzullozoda, acting director of the Financial Monitoring Department, head of Tajikistan's delegation to the EAG.
+Five divisions have been created in the Financial Monitoring Department.
+Mr. Fayzullo Fayzullozoda, director of the Financial Monitoring Department of Tajikistan's National Bank - head of Tajikistan's delegation to the EAG.

 Date of birth: April 20, 1981

 Marital status: Married